 Feb 2021

-GMP for Cosmetics ISO 22716
+A Guide to GMP for Cosmetics ISO 22716

-The ISO is an internationally recognized non-governmental body that sets many standards across a wide range of industries.
-In 2007, the International Cooperation on Cosmetic Regulations (ICCR), formed by the United States (US), Canada, European Union (EU), and Japan, determined this standard would be used when recommending or publishing cosmetic GMP guidelines for each country[1]
+In 2007, the International Cooperation on Cosmetic Regulations (ICCR), formed by the United States (US), Canada, European Union (EU), and Japan, determined this standard would be used when recommending or publishing cosmetic GMP guidelines for each country[1].
+This makes ISO 22716 the basis of cosmetics GMP as it applies to international standards.

 In 2013, the Food and Drug Administration (FDA) in the US published its updated GMP guidelines, considering the recommendations stated in ISO 22716.